13

 • 1

 This seems to contradict examples mentioned in other answers where the UN did intervene.
 You may confuse low impact with zero impact.
 While the difference between the two can be very small, it's still there.
-Apr 6, 2017 at 14:59
+Commented Apr 6, 2017 at 14:59

 • 1